Subscribie/subscribie/README.md

 - [ ] A Redis hostname is set
 - [ ] Redis is configured with password authentication
 - [ ] Iptables are configured for redis
+- [ ] Hostname is setup for stripe-connect-webhook-endpoint-router
+- [ ] Hostname is setup for stripe-connect-account-announcer (listening on port 8001 by default)

 # Where can I get more help, if I need it?